 A vast majority of Americans do not compost their food waste or yard waste.
-So what could have been composted and turned into soil for most people ends up at the landfill instead.
+So what could have been composted and turned into soil typically ends up at the landfill instead.
 I included compostables in my trash suit in the project.

-How did I attach all the trash to my body?
+How did you attach all the trash to your body?

 Nancy Judd of Recycle Runway created a special Trash Me suit that was designed to stand up to the weight of 135 pounds of trash as well as contain all of the bulk.
 It has 12 expandable pockets so that it could slowly expand and grow as I added trash each day.
 The suit is made out of almost all repurposed materials and it took Nancy about 125 hours to design and create.
 See this Facebook live video of me putting on the suit for the first time and Nancy explaining how it works.
 Here’s a video of our collaboration together and some information on the suit: